 - The TPMC method consists of calculating a large number of molecular trajectories in order to get a picture of a rarefied gas flow. - Walls of a vacuum system are divided into planar facets.
 Test particles 'bounce' off facets with a cosine distributions, and continue be tracked until they exit the system, or into pumps.
-The facets can be assigned as pumps (with a sticking coefficient) or as gas sources. - TPMC is best for computation of molecular flow conductance, but it can also generate 3D pressure profiles. - Though the author (Roberto Kersevan) continues to improve the user-interface, MOLFLOW+ is still very difficult to use, and extremely time-consuming in initial setup.
+The facets can be assigned as pumps (with a sticking coefficient) or as gas sources. - TPMC is best for computation of molecular flow conductance, but it can also generate 3D pressure profiles. - There is constant improvements in the user-interface, MOLFLOW+ is relatively easy to use, but still time-consuming in initial setup.